 A few tips before you begin.

 Learn keyboard shortcuts.

-Save yourself hours by memorising these keyboard shortcuts for the brush and painting tools in Adobe Photoshop.
+Save yourself hours by memorizing these keyboard shortcuts for the brush and painting tools in Adobe Photoshop.

 Try a graphics tablet.

 Every artist has their preferred style of work.
-Tryforos uses a track pad, as she has throughout her career, which she says works fine if you have a large screen.
-If you’re doing a lot of colorisation, Lloyd recommends using a tablet.
+Tryforos uses a trackpad, as she has throughout her career, which she says works fine if you have a large screen.
+If you’re doing a lot of colorization, Lloyd recommends using a tablet.
 As photographer Martin Evening famously wrote, “Once you have experienced working with a pen, using the mouse is like trying to draw while wearing boxing gloves.”

 Do some research.

-Colorisation is a time-consuming, labour-intensive process.
+Colorization is a time-consuming, labor-intensive process.
 Realistically capturing undertones in skin is especially difficult.
-You may have to add subtle layers of pink, orange, yellow or blue.
-Experts recommend finding a colour photo featuring similar skin tones to use as a reference.
+You may have to add subtle layers of pink, orange, yellow, or blue.
+Experts recommend finding a color photo featuring similar skin tones to use as a reference.

-There are abundant online tutorials to help you to learn how to colorise photos.
+There are abundant online tutorials to help you learn how to colorize photos.
 “It’s actually a low barrier to entry,” Lloyd says.
-“Find the right photograph, follow the technique and you’ll have a pretty good result.
+“Find the right photograph, follow the technique, and you’ll have a pretty good result.
 Beyond that, it’s just a case of experimenting.”